Denmark has a well-functioning and well-developed infrastructure, allowing you to operate easily by air, sea and land.

 Extensive rail network

 Denmark has frequent international cargo train departures through the European rail network from central Europe to Denmark, Sweden, Norway and Finland.
-The Danish rail network is undergoing a major upgrade which will make Denmark the first European country to deploy the future EU standard, ERTMS rail signalling system on a full national scale during 2009 – 2021.
+An update of the Danish rail network has made Denmark the first European country to deploy the future EU standard, ERTMS rail signalling system on a full national scale.